 Roméo Dallaire: Fighting Against Indifference

-In the face of human rights violations, indifference is a default response for many people.
+In the face of human rights violations, indifference can sometimes be a default response.
 It is often easiest to be indifferent – to keep one’s head down.
 But indifference is not a neutral response.
 It contributes to an environment where perpetrators act without fear of intervention or accountability.

-LGen Dallaire’s recognition of the humanity of those affected by war and genocide – especially children and child soldiers – continues to inspire his advocacy on their behalf, and his encouragement for the international community – including all of us – to not be indifferent to the plights of such children.
+Roméo Dallaire’s recognition of the humanity of those affected by war and genocide – especially children – continues to inspire his advocacy, such as his ongoing work on behalf of child soldiers.
+It also continues to inspire his encouragement for the international community – including all of us – to not be indifferent to the plights of such children.
 To not allow differences like skin colour, language, religion, culture or geographic location blind us to the universality (and thus, universal obligation) that underlines the ideal of human rights.

 You can learn more about Roméo Dallaire, and view the flak jacket that he wore during his Rwandan mission, in the Museum’s Breaking the Silence gallery on Level 4.